chrisminheere/Slot-car-racing-car-counter-with-Arduino/README.md

 # Slot-car-racing-car-counter-with-Arduino.

-this couter uses a LDR sensor to see when a car passes by this get registered by the arduino with sents the info to the LCD.
+This counter uses a LDR sensor to see when a car passes by, this get registered by the arduino with send the info to the LCD.

 ## What doe you need.